BrainAnnex/life123/README.md

 We test on Python 3.7/3.8 (3.6 *might* work - not tested - but not any earlier version, because of the use of Python f-strings.)

-**Quick-and-easy method**
+**QUICK-AND-EASY method**

 We highly recommend using an IDE, such as PyCharm.
 PyCharm will auto-detect the `requirements.txt` file and prompt you to create a virtual environment as specified.

 Then:
-1. edit the folder names in the top-level batch file `quickstart.bat`, based on your local folder (one-time operation)
+1. edit the folder names in the top-level batch file `quicklab.bat`, based on your local folder (one-time operation)
-2. just type `quickstart` in the *Terminal tab* at the bottom of PyCharm (not to be confused with the "Python Console" tab!)
+2. just type `quicklab` in the *Terminal tab* at the bottom of PyCharm (not to be confused with the "Python Console" tab!)

 That's it!
-A new browser tab will open, and you can review and run the `experiments` notebooks from within Jupyter!
+A new browser tab will open, and you can review and run the `experiments` notebooks from within JupyterLab!

+We highly recommend JupyterLab over Jupyter Notebooks!

+"JupyterLab is the next-generation user interface for Project Jupyter
+offering all the familiar building blocks of the classic Jupyter Notebook
+in a flexible and powerful user interface.
+JupyterLab will eventually replace the classic Jupyter Notebook."

-## Other ways to run Life123 (for more advanced users)
+## OTHER ways to run Life123 (for more advanced users)

 **Set up the virtual (local) environment**